Using the Zip File

 Step 3 - Create Application Pool

-First you should create an application pool for your site.
+You should create a unique Application Pool for your site.
 In IIS right-click, and add an application pool.

 Name the application pool.
 Set the .NET Framework to v4.0 and Managed pipeline mode to Integrated.

-Note If you are using the ticketing or scheduled reporting features of Gemini make sure that app pool is set to be "Always On".
+Note If you are using the ticketing or scheduled reporting features of Gemini, make sure that Application Pool is set to be "Always On".

 Step 4 - Create Web Application